Rules of thumb, tips, advice and ideas for providers and administrators involved in study abroad

 • Set up training and assessment to mitigate risk

-• Don’t get sucked into worse-case scenarios
+• Don’t get sucked into just focusing on worse-case scenarios

 • Keep records to identify actual issues